majdiAlKotamy/majdiAlKotamy/README.md

 <h4>

-Decisive Software Engineer with over 6 years of expertise in designing and deploying innovative solutions.
+📌 Decisive Software Engineer with over 6 years of expertise in designing and deploying innovative solutions.
 Holding a Bachelor's degree in Informatics Engineering with a specialization in AI from Arab International University, I excel in integrating financial core systems with advanced payment gateways, leveraging SQL Database Administration, API Management, and Java backend development with Spring Boot for seamless, reliable outcomes.

-Proficient in the full SDLC, API development, data analysis, and business intelligence.
+📌 Proficient in the full SDLC, API development, data analysis, and business intelligence.
 Experienced in developing solutions for financial services, including digital banking solutions, exchanges, remittances, digital wallets, and cross-border payments.

-Well-versed in AI and data science, with skills in Python, ETL processes, data cleaning, processing, and visualization using Microsoft BI tools.
+📌 Well-versed in AI and data science, with skills in Python, ETL processes, data cleaning, processing, and visualization using Microsoft BI tools.
 Driven by continuous learning and a commitment to excellence, I aim to bring innovative insights to the finance sector.

 </h4>

 <p align="left">
   <img src="https://komarev.com/ghpvc/?username=majdi-alkotamy&label=Profile%20views&color=0e75b6&style=flat" alt="majdi-alkotamy" />
 </p>

-<h3 align="left"> ⚡ Projects Done by me :</h3>

 <h2 align="left"> Tech I work on: </h2>